mischavandenburg/blog/content/current/index.md

 ### Diet

 I eat a whole foods plant based diet.
 I've been vegan for almost 7 years, but I've had periods where I had a vegetarian diet.
-Sometimes I even eat meat for a short period during the winter.
+Sometimes I even ate meat for a short period during the winter.
 But I always feel best when I go full plant based.

+I've narrowed my diet down to fruits and vegetables, beans, brown rice, nuts and seeds.

 Macro division: